Phone-GWP-group

 • Extremely low odour

-It is all very well highlighting how versatile and high performance a material is, but unless this has applications in the real world that provide tangible benefits for your business, it is pretty meaningless.
+It is all very well to highlight how versatile and high-performance a material is, but unless it has real-world applications that deliver tangible benefits for your business, it is pretty meaningless.

-Fortunately, Plastazote® is popular for more than just its credentials, being widely used in a huge range of applications, even just within the packaging and transit markets.
+Fortunately, Plastazote® is popular for more than its credentials and is widely used across a range of applications, including packaging and transit.

-So, if your business uses any of the following forms of packaging or handling products in your day to day operations, you could make serious improvements through the utilisation of Plastazote®.
+If your business uses any of the following packaging or handling methods in your day-to-day operations, you could make significant improvements by utilising Plastazote®.

 • Cushion packaging